 Post-doc, former graduate student in the Thirion and Dehaene labs in Paris.
 Michael has worked on the analysis of neurophysiological data and on optimizing brain decoding for VR/AR applications.
 His expertise is in mathematics, signal processing and data science.

 Post-doc, former graduate student in the Gobbini and Haxby labs at Dartmouth.
 Matteo is working on several computational and experimental projects including an investigation of the information content available in neuroimaging, experiments on MRI-based biofeedback, and clinical applications of the voxelwise modeling approach developed in our lab.

-Post-doc, former graduate student in the Granfort lab in Paris.
+Post-doc, former graduate student in the Gramfort lab in Paris.
 Tom is currently working on software and algorithm development.

 Graduate student in Vision Science.
 Michele has experience in working with encoding models of visual processing.